HonkingGoose/git-gosling/docs/git_sandbox/setup_your_git_sandbox.md

 As an example: the command to list all files (including hidden ones) is `ls --all` on Linux Bash.
 This does not work on a Mac, instead you must use `ls -A` on the Mac Terminal.

-Remember to search online if something doesn't work the way you expect it to.
+Search online if something doesn't work the way you expect it to.
 :::

 ### Navigate to the home directory